Gardenhouse

 Chosing the packages to install

-The profiles/simple_desktop/packages file contains a simple list of all packages to install in the image, any packages that are available in Gentoo or any manually added Gentoo overlay can be specified here.
+The garden/profiles/simple_desktop/packages file contains a simple list of all packages to install in the image, any packages that are available in Gentoo or any manually added Gentoo overlay can be specified here.

 Let’s install some regular desktop utilities: